Augusta, Georgia, Paternity and Legitimation Lawyers

 - An informal visitation arrangement that is subject to each parent’s needs can be formalized with a paternity action

 Often, formalizing parent-and-child relationships through the court with a paternity and legitimation action can create a structure that strengthens these bonds.
 Our firm is here to assist you in this process by counseling you as to the procedures, the paperwork, and what you need to prove or prevent these actions.
-Contact our office to schedule a free initial consultation to see how we can help you with any issue related to paternity or legitimation.
+Contact our office to schedule an initial consultation to see how we can help you with any issue related to paternity or legitimation.